nacimooo/Terminal-movement-game/README.md

+# Changelog (Version 1.0.6)
+- Added menu system.
+- Added a "How to Play" tab.
+- Changed background colour.
+- Improved visibility of the play area

 # Terminal-movement-game
 A simple terminal game coded in C that uses n curses to make a little character move across a screen